mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

     <img width="254" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/0e3d3f33-30d0-4c7c-97c1-0f5c00b5ea31">

-- The Cognitive_service_endpoint and cognitive_api_key can be retrieved from the orchestration prediction url and the OCP- APIM Subscription Key
+- The Cognitive_service_endpoint and cognitive_API_key can be retrieved from the orchestration prediction url and the OCP- APIM Subscription Key

-- When you register with the Rapid API , you will get the api_key , the Weather_endpoint and flights_api endpoint are from Rapid api
+- When you register with the Rapid API , you will get the API_key , the Weather_endpoint and flights_API endpoint are from Rapid API

 - Open your bot "Unknown Intent" flow, for simplicity we are not defining dialog corresponding to intents, We could also use message received Activity

-- Make a HTTP request to the orchestration prediction url using the Ocp-Apim-Subscription-Key
+- Make a HTTP request to the orchestration prediction url using the Ocp-APIm-Subscription-Key

   <img width="348" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/d7b6f66e-d1d4-499e-927d-6eb118b594c8">

   <img width="475" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/40b97a23-2a91-4126-8dd6-8ad5dff88cdc">

-- The Orchestrationw orkflow recognizes the intents and responds back, body of the http request should be below format when answered from the Custom Q&A resource
+- The Orchestration workflow recognizes the intents and responds back, body of the http request should be below format when answered from the Custom Q&A resource
   ```{

   "“lgType”": "“Activity”",